-My inlaws are here with us, for a month-long vacation.
-While coming my Father-in-law got us a box full of Mangoes, Seedless grapes, ambika appalam and other essential sides like dried lotus root, vepillai katti, naarthangai urugai, though we get many of these here in all the indian stores, but to get them from chennai, has a different pleasure, un-explainable! 🙂
+My in-laws came for a month-long vacation in 2017.
+They brought us a box full of Mangoes and Seedless grapes along with our favorites like dried lotus root, vepillai katti (lemon leaves condiment), naarthangai urugai etc. Though we get many of these here in all the Indian stores, but to get them from Chennai, has a different pleasure, un-explainable! 🙂

-A box full of grapes, was too much to munch for us, so i tried making this yummy raita with it.
-Since it is seedless, it was easy to make, i wouldn’t recommend this with grapes with seeds, to deseed them is such a pain.
+A box full of grapes, was too much to munch for us, so I tried making this yummy raita with it.
+Now this delish raita is part of our regular menu at home.
+Pair this raita with your spicy parathas and kebabs for a burst of freshness.

 - Yogurt, i prefer using fresh, full fat yogurt and full fat buttermilk. if you are comfortable with low-fat yogurt, use it instead.